Should I give my cat milk?

 Diarrhoea can be fatal to kittens because it dehydrates their bodies very quickly.
 After weaning, milk is not necessary in a cat’s diet.
 Their ability to digest lactose (the sugar in milk) reduces.
 Cats can even become intolerant to milk, resulting in the diarrhoea mentioned above.

-Water is actually all cats will ever need - read our advice if your cat doesn't seem to drink enough water.
-If you do wish to give your cats milk, then you can buy lactose-free milk (lactose is the sugar found in milk) from your pet food store, vets or supermarket, but it’s not essential.
+Fresh, clean water is actually all cats will ever need - read our advice if your cat doesn't seem to drink enough water.
+If you do wish to give your cats milk, then you can buy lactose-free cat milk (lactose is the sugar found in milk) from your pet food store, vets or supermarket, but it’s not essential.
 Indeed, some cats will not drink milk at all.
 Read our advice about giving your cat soya milk.